PHuhn/NSG.PrimeNG/README.md

 ```

 ### NSG.PrimeNG.LazyLoading_Tests
-NSG.PrimeNG.LazyLoading_Tests is a project of unit tests for the LazyLoading library.
+NSG.PrimeNG.LazyLoading_Tests is a .Net Core project of unit tests for the LazyLoading library.

 ### Docs
 The Sandcastle project files for creating HTML compiled help files.